 Residency Program

-UNMC Plastic Surgery is a learning facility dedicated to providing comprehensive training for residents with five years of general surgery experience.
-Participants in our Program include Children's Hospital and Medical Center, Methodist Hospital, Boys Town National Research Hospital, and the Arizona Center for Hand Surgery.
+UNMC Plastic Surgery is a learning facility dedicated to providing comprehensive training for residents with five years of prerequisite surgery experience.
+In addition to our main campus facility, Nebraska Medicine, the program has partnerships with other Omaha area hospitals such as, Boys Town National Research Hospital, Children's Nebraska, Methodist Hospital and St. Elizabeth's Hospital (Lincoln, NE).

 University of Nebraska Medical Center is the primary teaching facility for the Plastic & Reconstructive Surgery training program.
 Each institution affiliated with the residency program contributes a different practice setting, research opportunities, and a specific clinical focus to the overall mission of the education of the residents.
 Together they will afford the plastic surgery resident training in all aspects of the field of plastic and reconstructive surgery.
 The program is designed to fulfill the requirements outlined in the Program Requirements for Plastic Surgery.